Rotation Symmetry-Protected Topological Phases of Fermions: Introduction

+Generally speaking, SPT phases form an Abelian group under the stacking operation.
+Thus the remaining task in the classification problem is to determine the group structure of the SPT phases.
+We have already identify three subgroups: $\mathscr{G}_0$, $\mathscr{G}_{-1}$ and $\mathscr{G}_{-2}$.
+Their own group structures can be derived from the known classification of (internal symmetry) SPT phases in the corresponding dimensions, modulo further trivializations mentioned above.
+Let us denote the group of all $C_M\times G$ SPT phases by $\mathscr{G}$, and all SPT states consisting of $(d-1)$ and $(d-2)$ block states by $\mathscr{G}_{\leq -1}$ (in this notation $\mathscr{G}\equiv \mathscr{G}_{\leq 0}$).
+There is no general formula to determine $\mathscr{G}$ from the known subgroups, and the problem has to be solved on a case-by-case basis.
+However, we do know that these groups should fit into the following two short exact sequences:

 Both group extensions are central.
+See Appendix \ref{sec:groupext} for a brief review of group extension.
 In general these two sequences do not necessarily split.
+Physically, the first short exact sequences essentially says that if we stack two $(d-1)$ dimensional block states, the result must be another $(d-1)$-dimensional block state, possibly with a $(d-2)$ dimensional block state.
+The second short exact sequence is similar.
+It is worth pointing out that in the bosonic case, with $C_M\times G$ symmetry the extensions are all trivial.
+However, as we will see later, for fermions this is not the case.

+To summarize, our task is to: (i) obtain the groups $\mathscr{G}_0$, $\mathscr{G}_{-1}$ and $\mathscr{G}_{-2}$ and (ii) work out the group extensions in Eq.~\eqref{eq:extension}.
+We remark that this dimension reduction or ``gluing'' approach works for both bosonic and fermionic systems.
+We have applied it to bosonic SPT phases with $C_M\times G$ symmetry in Appendix \ref{sec:bosonic}, and find that the group extensions in Eq.~\eqref{eq:extension} are always trivial.
+That is, for bosonic SPT phases, we always have $\mathscr{G} = \mathscr{G}_{0}\times \mathscr{G}_{-1}\times\mathscr{G}_{-2}$.
+Nevertheless, we will see that for FSPT phases, the extensions in \eqref{eq:extension} may be nontrivial.
+We also remark that given $\mathscr{G}_{0}$, $\mathscr{G}_{-1}$, and $\mathscr{G}_{-2}$, Eq.~\eqref{eq:extension} alone does not determine $\mathscr{G}$.
+Mathematically, there could be many $\mathscr{G}$'s satisfying Eq.~\eqref{eq:extension}.
+To determine $\mathscr{G}$, we need to study physical properties of FSPT phases which vary in dimensions (see, e.g., Sec.~\ref{sec:inversion2} for a 1D example and Sec.~\ref{sec:stackgroup} for a 3D example).

 Note that we will include the Majorana chain into $\mathscr{G}_0$ for 1D fermionic SPTs, as Majorana chains do extend other SPT phases.
 However, we will not include $p+ip$ superconductors into $\mathscr{G}_0$ for 2D fermionic SPTs.
-This is because $p+ip$ superconductors are of infinite order, and generally do not extend SPT phases.
+This is because $p+ip$ superconductors are chiral and of infinite order.
+They do not extend SPT phases which are non-chiral and always have finite order.
+Combining the 2D block SPT states and $p+ip$ superconductors gives a $\mathscr{G}_0\times \mathbb{Z}$ classification.
+(A single layer of $p+ip$ superconductor may not be compatible with the rotation symmetry, so there is a subtlety on what is the root state of $\mathbb{Z}$.
+See Appendix \ref{append:p+ip} for a discussion.)